 - if the permit holder requests.

-Requirements and Standards
+Requirements

-This section provides example requirements or standards that are generally addressed for the environmentally sound management of waste.
-Many countries take different approaches to establishing requirements and standards in order to determine what may constitute environmentally sound management of waste.
-A variety of conditions may dictate specific requirements such as the type and quantity of waste, the size and type of facility, the manner of treatment, storage, recovery, or disposal of the waste, climate conditions, proximity to population, assessment of risk, etc.
+This section provides examples of requirements that are generally addressed for the environmentally sound management of waste.
+Many countries take different approaches to establishing requirements in order to determine what may constitute environmentally sound management of waste.
+A variety of conditions may dictate specific requirements such as the type and quantity of waste, the size and type of facility, the manner of treatment, storage, recovery, or disposal of the waste,[ climate conditions, proximity to population, assessment of risk, etc.](may not be suitable here)

-Emission standards
+Emissions

-1. Air (in case of thermal processing)
+1. Air (especially in case of thermal processing)

 Thresholds: CO, SOx, NOx, fine dust, HCl, dioxins and furans, Hg, heavy metals;